Kaligo/diffa/README.md

 ```

 #### Options
+- `--source-database`: Name of the source database (default: Infered from the connection string).
 - `--source-schema`: Schema of the source table (default: `public`).
 - `--source-table`: **(Required)** Name of the source table.
+- `--target-database`: Name of the target database (default: Infered from the connection string).
 - `--target-schema`: Schema of the target table (default: `public`).
 - `--target-table`: **(Required)** Name of the target table.
 - `--lookback-window`: **(Required)** Lookback window in days.